With interest in ETFs on the rise, now may be the time for environmentally minded investors to think about clean energy ETFs.

-Begun on March 3, 2005, the Invesco Wilderhill Clean Energy ETF provides a “unique way to play the clean energy industry,” because it focus on companies with greener and renewable sources of energy and technologies that “facilitate cleaner energy.”
+Begun on March 3, 2005, the Invesco WilderHill Clean Energy ETF provides a “unique way to play the clean energy industry,” because it focuses on clean energy companies using green and renewable energy and technologies that “facilitate cleaner energy.”

-3. First Trust NASDAQ Clean Edge Green Energy ETF (NASDAQ:QCLN)
+3. First Trust NASDAQ Clean Edge Green Energy Index Fund (NASDAQ:QCLN)

-The First Trust NASDAQ Clean Edge Green Energy ETF, which officially came into existence on February 14, 2007, is a “unique member” of the alternative energies category, according to ETFdb.com.
+The First Trust NASDAQ Clean Edge Green Energy Index Fund, which officially came into existence on February 14, 2007, is a “unique member” of the alternative energy category, according to ETFdb.com.
 Why?
 Because it invests in companies that have interests in different green energy subsectors, such as biofuels, solar energy and advanced batteries.

-ETFdb.com also states that, because of the ETF’s focus, it may be appealing to investors looking for broader exposure in the alternative energy sector.
-The ETF tracks 42 holdings, with the three highest weighted holdings being ON Semiconductor (NASDAQ:ON) at 8.29 percent, Universal Display (NASDAQ:OLED) at 6.63 percent and Albemarle (NYSE:ALB) at 6.54 percent.
+ETFdb.com also states that because of this ETF’s focus it may be appealing to investors looking for broader exposure in the alternative energy sector.
+Its three highest-weighted holdings are Tesla (NASDAQ:TSLA) at 11.07 percent, NIO (NYSE:NIO) at 5.86 percent and Brookfield Renewable Partners (NYSE:BEP) at 5.65 percent.

-ALPS Clean Energy was formed recently, on June 29, 2018.
+The ALPS Clean Energy ETF was formed recently, on June 29, 2018.
 The majority of the companies in this ETF are based in North America.